 Pros and Cons of Being a DOST Scholar

 Aside from offering financial benefits, the DOST scholarship can also help you:

 - Boost your credibility in your resume and curriculum vitae.
-Being a DOST scholar may give you an edge when you apply for internship, employment, or graduate school.
+Being a DOST scholar may give you an edge when you apply for internships, employment, or graduate school.
 Being able to maintain the scholarship gives an impression to an employer that you’re a responsible, industrious, and competent person.

 - Develop financial independence.
 Once you receive your stipend, you need to spend your money wisely to acquire everything you need.
 You will learn how to plan your budget and save for your future.
 Since you can now sustain your education alone without relying too much on your parent’s income, you will start to develop financial independence.

 - Build connections with other DOST scholars through DOST scholars’ organizations.
 The DOST scholars’ organizations aim to foster a helping community among scholars.
 They will serve as your support system whether it’s for academics or for your well-being.
 Furthermore, these organizations have connections in different companies through their alumni which can help you once you start your job hunting.